- Center for the Interdisciplinary Study of Language and Literacy

 Proposal or Pilot (PoP) Grant

-We are dedicated to supporting faculty and student research in the area of language and literacy.
-CISLL’s Proposal or Pilot Grant (PoP) grants offer two types of award that vary in purpose and maximum award amount (described below).
+We are dedicated to supporting affiliate research in the area of language and literacy.
+CISLL’s Proposal or Pilot Grant (PoP) grants offer awards that vary in purpose and maximum award amount (described below).
 Award amounts may vary depending on need.
 Each fall we will issue a call for proposals.
-To be eligible, you must be a CISLL graduate student or faculty affiliate.
+To be eligible, you must be a CISLL affiliate.

 Awardees of CISLL funding are requested to acknowledge CISLL support when disseminating their work.
 An example acknowledgment statement is provided below.